ryanpenfold/NitroStudio2x/README.md

-# Nitro Studio 2 Deluxe
+# Nitro Studio 2x
-Nitro Studio 2 Deluxe is a soon-to-be Deluxe fork of Nitro Studio 2!
+Nitro Studio 2x is a continuation of Nitro Studio 2 Deluxe!
-Our Goal is to fix bugs that was in the original and to add some quality of life improvements!
+The goal of this project is primarily to improve upon Nitro Studio 2 Deluxe, making it more usable for editing SDAT files.

 # Dependencies
-This tool requires my SoundIO, Sound Bank and Sequence libraries.
+This tool requires Gota7's SoundIO, Sound Bank and Sequence libraries.

 SoundIO: https://github.com/Gota7/GotaSoundIO